-The Bridge is structured around four themes: Global Health and well-being; Education; Energy, environment and climate change; and Artificial intelligence and data.
-Hughes Hall also hosts a number of Bridge Centres, presently including the Centre for Climate Change Engagement, Oracy Cambridge, and Cambridge Digital Innovation that serve as focus points for relevant research activities and projects.
+The Bridge supports four key themes: Global Health and well-being; Education; Energy, environment and climate change; and Artificial intelligence and data.
+Hughes Hall also hosts a number of Bridge Centres, presently including the Centre for Climate Change Engagement, Oracy Cambridge, and Cambridge Digital Innovation, that serve as focus points for relevant research activities and projects.
 In addition, we help facilitate partnerships with key initiatives and institutions with relevance to the objectives and specialisms of the College and our academic body.

 Our four themes are a natural extension of these Centres and partnerships, and align well with the interests and expertise of our academic community.
 The College has active research interests in Africa, and other low and middle income countries, and this remains a feature of Bridge activities.
 Theme groups provide a platform for thought-leadership and multi-disciplinary collaboration to generate solutions for pressing problems in the world today.
 Through focussed projects, each theme draws on internal academic expertise, translation network partnerships and external contacts within influential environments.
 These external experts include our City Fellows and alumni as well as leaders within policy, practice and business.